Multi-marginal temporal Schr\"odinger Bridge Matching from unpaired data: Abstract

-\end{proposition} This key result highlights that the Markovian projection can be expressed both in the forward and in the backward direction, allowing us to design an algorithm that jointly leverage both dynamics.
+\end{proposition} This key result highlights that the Markovian projection can be expressed both in the forward and in the backward direction, allowing us to design an algorithm that jointly leverages both dynamics.

 \begin{conjecture}[Analogue of \citet{leonard2014survey} Theorem 2.12] Let $\mathbb{Q}$ be a Markov reference process.
 Suppose that $P$ is a Markov path measure such that